kdryetyln/ReflectionExample/README.md

 # ReflectionExample
-Reading DLL files with the Reflection Library
+Reading DLL files with the Reflection Library in .Net Core